live-codes/blog.livecodes.io/blog/2023-08-03-introducing-livecodes/index.md

 ### Mobile-friendly

 The responsive layout allows working on devices with different screen sizes.
-On mobile, a lighter-weight touch-friendly code editor (Code Mirror 6) is used, so that you can experiment your ideas on the go.
+On mobile, a lighter-weight touch-friendly code editor (CodeMirror 6) is used, so that you can experiment your ideas on the go.

-### External code/libraries
+### External Code/Libraries

 [External scripts/stylesheets](https://livecodes.io/docs/features/external-resources) can be added to the web page.
 There is a UI screen that helps you search for and add NPM libraries and google fonts.
-Moreover, [NPM modules can be imported](https://livecodes.io/docs/features/module-resolution) without having to do any `npm install`s.
+Moreover, [NPM modules can be imported](https://livecodes.io/docs/features/module-resolution) without the need for any `npm install`s.

 ### Import and Code Pre-fill